anouar-hamli/-requirement-analysis/README.md

 Requirement Analysis is not just a preliminary step—it's an ongoing process that must adapt to changes and feedback throughout the software development lifecycle.

 ---
+## Why is Requirement Analysis Important?

+Requirement Analysis is essential to the success of any software project.
+Below are three key reasons why it is a critical step in the SDLC:

+### 1. Prevents Miscommunication and Misunderstanding
+Clearly defined requirements ensure that all stakeholders, including clients, developers, and project managers, share a common understanding of the project goals.
+This reduces ambiguity and helps prevent costly mistakes due to misaligned expectations.

+### 2. Saves Time and Resources
+By identifying the exact needs and scope at the beginning, teams can avoid unnecessary features, rework, and delays.
+Proper analysis helps allocate resources efficiently and enables better estimation of timelines and budgets.

+### 3. Improves Product Quality and Customer Satisfaction
+When software is built based on well-analyzed and validated requirements, it is more likely to meet user expectations and function as intended.
+This leads to higher customer satisfaction and a better reputation for the development team or company.

+---